-On October 28, 2022, 150 CCM Black Oak Ltd. (the "Seller"), a Texas Limited Partnership and subsidiary of the Company, entered into a Contract for Purchase and Sale and Escrow Instructions (the "Agreement") with Century Land Holdings of Texas, LLC, a Colorado limited liability company (the "Buyer").
-Pursuant to the terms of the Agreement, the Seller agreed to sell approximately 242 single-family detached residential lots comprising a residential community in the city of Magnolia, Texas known as the "Lakes at Black Oak."
-On November 28, 2022, the parties to the Agreement entered into an amendment to the Agreement (the "Amendment").
-Pursuant to the Amendment, the parties agreed that the Buyer would purchase approximately 131 single-family detached residential lots, instead of 242 lots.
+On October 28, 2022, 150 CCM Black Oak Ltd. (the "Seller"), a Texas Limited Partnership and subsidiary of the Company, entered into a Contract for Purchase and Sale and Escrow Instructions (the "2022 Agreement") with Century Land Holdings of Texas, LLC, a Colorado limited liability company ("Century").
+Pursuant to the terms of the Agreement, the Seller agreed to sell approximately 242 single-family detached residential lots comprising a residential community in the city of Magnolia, Texas.
+On November 28, 2022, the parties to the 2022 Agreement entered into an amendment to the 2022 Agreement (the "Amendment").
+Pursuant to the Amendment, the parties agreed that Century would purchase approximately 131 single-family detached residential lots, instead of 242 lots.
 This transaction closed on April 13, 2023.

-On March 16, 2023, 150 CCM Black Oak Ltd. (the "Seller") entered into a Purchase and Sale Agreement (the "Purchase and Sale Agreement") with Rausch Coleman Homes Houston, LLC, a Texas limited liability company ("Rausch Coleman").
-Pursuant to the terms of the Purchase and Sale Agreement, the Seller has agreed to sell approximately 110 single-family detached residential lots which comprise a section of the Lakes at Black Oak.
+On March 16, 2023, 150 CCM Black Oak Ltd. entered into a Purchase and Sale Agreement (the "RC Purchase and Sale Agreement") with Rausch Coleman Homes Houston, LLC, a Texas limited liability company ("Rausch Coleman").
+Pursuant to the terms of the RC Purchase and Sale Agreement, the Seller has agreed to sell approximately 110 single-family detached residential lots which comprise a section of the Lakes at Black Oak.
 The transaction closed on May 15, 2023.

-On March 17, 2023, 150 CCM Black Oak Ltd. (the "Seller") entered into a Purchase and Sale Agreement (the "Purchase and Sale Agreement") with Davidson Homes, LLC, an Alabama limited liability company ("Davidson").
-Pursuant to the terms of the Purchase and Sale Agreement, the Seller had agreed to sell approximately 189 single-family detached residential lots developed within section 2 of Lakes at Black Oak project.
+On March 17, 2023, 150 CCM Black Oak Ltd. entered into a Purchase and Sale Agreement (the "DH Purchase and Sale Agreement") with Davidson Homes, LLC, an Alabama limited liability company ("Davidson").
+Pursuant to the terms of the DH Purchase and Sale Agreement, the Seller had agreed to sell approximately 189 single-family detached residential lots developed within section 2 of Lakes at Black Oak project.
 The sale of the first 94 lots closed on May 30, 2023.
 The sale of remaining lots closed on January 4, 2024.